 The 9 Best Things to Do for One Day in Cardiff

-Unlike other cities in the UK, Cardiff makes an excellent destination for getaways.
-Being a small city, one day in Cardiff is more than enough time to explore the highlights, but you can easily fill an entire weekend on a city break if you have the time.
+Unlike other cities in the United Kingdom, Cardiff makes an excellent destination for getting away from London.
+Being a small city (about 365,000 people, compared to London’s 9 million), one day in Cardiff is more than enough time to explore the highlights, but you can easily fill an entire weekend on a city break if you have the time.

 1. Visit Cardiff Castle

-Cardiff Castle is a location you don’t want to miss out on your Cardiff day trip.
+Cardiff Castle is an essential stop on your Cardiff day trip.
 The Victorian Gothic castle has over two thousand years of history, dating back to the 1st Century AD.
 Cardiff Castle is one of Wales’s leading heritage attractions.
 Even locals consider it a symbol of the capital city and the entire country.
 While today it is a reconstruction from the 1800s, the building is still stunning, and its architecture is purely medieval.
 You’ll definitely get some King Arthur vibes in here!